Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 • Master of Science degree in marketing, XYZ University, Graduated May 2021.

-• Relevant course: Market Research, Data Analysis, Consumer Behavior
+• Relevant courses: Market Research, Data Analysis, Consumer Behavior

 Experience:

-• Assisted with market analysis and research for clients of various kinds
+• Assisted with market analysis and research for various clients

 • Volunteer, DEF Nonprofit, 2018-2020